-This Policy does not address allegations of Prohibited Offenses in violation of Title IX which are governed by the Title IX Policy.
-That Policy also provides separate procedures that outline reporting options and explain how the University assesses, investigates and resolves reports of Prohibited Offenses.
+This Policy does not address allegations of Prohibited Offenses in violation of Title IX, which are governed by the Policy on Rights and Responsibilities Under Title IX.
+That Policy also provides separate procedures that outline reporting options and explain how the University assesses, investigates and resolves reports of Prohibited Offenses involving students.

 Faculty and staff play a major role in the University's efforts by complying with this Policy and treating all threats seriously and reporting incidents immediately.
 It is the responsibility of all managers and supervisors to report acts of workplace violence to Human Resources ("HR")/NUPD, including violent, threatening, harassing, intimating or other disruptive behaviors.
 Faculty and staff are expected to report any conduct that is inappropriate and/or causes concern.
-Imminent threats, violent incidents, or dangerous or emergency situations should be reported immediately to NUPD at 617.373.3333, or SPD at 206.625.5011.
+Imminent threats, violent incidents, or dangerous or emergency situations should be reported immediately to NUPD at 617.373.3333 or ACPD at 9-1-1 or 703.558.2222.

-Verbal abuse, perceived intimation, harassment or other non-emergency situations should be reported immediately to the immediate supervisor, manager, OUEC and/or HR.
+Verbal abuse, perceived intimation, harassment, or other non-emergency situations should be reported immediately to the immediate supervisor, manager, OUEC and/or HR.
 For all other situations, contact HR at 617.373.2230, or NUPD at 617.373.2121.

 The University offers all employees counseling services and confidential referrals through the Employee Assistance Program (EAP).
-For support call 877.739.3989 or for additional information, please contact Human Resources at 617.373.2230.
+For support call 877.739.3989 or for additional information, please contact HR at 617.373.2230.